theagri/sjeugam/README.md

 ##Automatic publishing
 * Make sure you have a folder called posts_src in your SJEUGAM directory
 * Set up a git repo so that when you pull, your .md files appear in the post_src directory.
-* You can either set up a cron job that cd's to your posts_src folder and runs a git pull (see example below) or just point your browser to http://yoursite/update to make the server do the same thing for you.
+* You can set up a cron job that cd's to your posts_src folder and runs a git pull.
+See example below.

 ###Cron job example
 Add the following line to your crontab (using sudo crontab -e):